Mushroom Compost: What It Is, What It Does, And How To Make It

 At that point, the compost can be inoculated with mushroom spores and used to grow mushrooms.
 It can also be used just as it is.
 But most of the time, this material is used to grow mushrooms commercially for supermarkets or in large agricultural applications.

-This video gives a great visual on how mushroom substrate is commercially manufactured.
+This video gives a great visual on how mushroom substrate is commercially manufactured and sold as mushroom soil.

 Spent Mushroom Substrate

-Mushroom compost’s usefulness is not at all diminished once it’s been used to grow a batch of mushrooms!
+The usefulness of mushroom compost is not at all diminished once it’s been used to grow a batch of mushrooms!
 In fact, fungal inoculation may simply improve it in some ways, as it causes the compost to break down and become more soil-like.

 Most of the mushroom compost available in bags at your home center is actually spent mushroom substrate from the mushroom farming industry.
 Once they no longer find it to be viable for growing mushrooms, it gets recycled into a compost option.

-Often sold as a turf conditioner, spent mushroom substrate is used heavily on lawns to help improve soil quality.
+Often sold as a turf conditioner, spent mushroom substrate is used heavily on lawns to help improve soil quality as a soil amendment too.
 It also makes an excellent addition to a planting mix or raised bed medium, as the straw provides great organic material to improve water retention and will slowly continue to break down over time.

 Commercial mushroom composts are usually re-sterilized prior to bagging, but not always.